Laura Umetsu, ATTORNEY AT LAW

 Laura K. Umetsu grew up in Seattle, Washington.
 She has a passion for project management and networking, which led her to be accepted to the Michael G. Foster School of Business, where she graduated with distinction in Marketing and Entrepreneurship with a heavy emphasis on project management.
 While at the University of Washington, she served as senior writing instructor in the University of Washington's business writing center.

 Laura has acted as a private consultant for numerous independent publications, ranging from small company brochures to large scale web development and company restructuring projects.
-She has advised clients regarding a variety of legal matters in Washington State ranging from landlord tenant disputes to anti-harassment orders to family law issues to traffic matters.
+She has advised clients regarding a variety of legal matters in Washington State.

 In her spare time, Laura enjoys mentoring aspiring writers in journalistic writing.
 Laura also loves to dance and sings at her church.
 She has been a private ballroom dance teacher for over a decade.

-Laura is a member of the Washington State Bar Association and the King County Bar Association.
+Laura is a member of the Washington State Bar Association and the WSBA Solo and Small Practitioner Section.